minond/servies/README.md

 #### important

-also, don't ever use this. it has issues with the responses and it probably can't handle a whole lot of usage. this is just a toy project.
+don't ever use this. it has issues with the responses and it probably can't handle a whole lot of usage. this is just a toy project.

 #### also important